 - Review and attend in-person and virtual career fairs

 - Search and apply to jobs and internships

 - Login to Crimson Careers and select “Advising Appointment” from the navigation.

 - Click the “Request New Appointment” button and filter by appointment type, date, advisor, etc.

 - Note: you may only make one advising appointment at a time.

 - Select the time that you want from the available appointments.

 - Complete the information required on this screen (your phone number, graduation date, etc.).
-Include notes for the adviser under “topics of discussion.”
-Once completed, hit the “submit” below these fields (different from the “submit” button under the adviser list).
+Include notes for the advisor under “topics of discussion.”
+Once completed, hit the “submit” below these fields (different from the “submit” button under the advisor list).

 - Make sure the next screen lists your appointment status as “approved.”

 - To reschedule, cancel, or see the details of your appointment, select the three vertical dots next to your currently schedule appointment.